During a c-section

 You can usually stay with your partner during a planned or emergency c-section unless they need a general anaesthetic.

-The midwife or operating assistant will give you special clothes to wear in theatre for hygiene reasons.
+The midwife or operating assistant will give you a top, trousers and hat to wear in the operating theatre.
+This is for hygiene reasons.

 Helping your partner recover after a c-section

-‘Give your partner reassurance.
+“Give your partner reassurance.
 It is tough.
-You just need someone to say you are doing really well, keep going.’
+You just need someone to say you are doing really well, keep going.”